 A super little downtown cafe serving vegan and vegetarian delights

-For our meal we decided to take a cup of soup each and a wrap.
+For our meal, we decided to take a cup of soup each and a wrap.
 I went for the coconut curried yam soup and Karen selected the lentil dahl soup.
-They were both delicious..
-The curried yam soup was lightly spiced and emanate a delicate aroma, whilst the lentil dahl was spicier with a dominant tomato flavor.
+They were both delicious.
+The curried yam soup was lightly spiced and emanate a delicate aroma, whilst the lentil dahl was spicier with a dominant tomato flavour.

-We enjoyed our meal at Pangea and would definitely go there again as it is ideally located for the Shakespeare Festival theaters.
-My overall rating would be 7.5/10 the main downside being value for money.
+We enjoyed our meal at Pangea and would definitely go there again as it is ideally located for the Shakespeare Festival theatres.
+My overall rating would be 7.5/10 the main downside is value for money.